Tuesday, October 08, 2024

 This big beauty likes shaded pools, where it often perches for long periods and is very tame.

-More a savanna and woodland species than the others shown here - all of which seem to like our savanna but would also be at home on the open prairie.
+More a savanna and woodland species than the others shown here - most of which seem to like our savanna but would also be at home on the open prairie.

 Red Saddlebags male